ethyca/fides/docs/fides/docs/tutorial/google.md

 # Add Google Analytics

-To better understand the behavior of the app's users, add Google Analytics to the app and a Fidesctl System resource to annotate it.
+To better understand the behavior of the app's users, add Google Analytics to the app and a fidesctl System resource to annotate it.

 ## Define the App's Google Analytics Identifier